Train-In-Blocks-Ltd/Landing/content/blog/national-physical-fitness-month-2022.md

 ---
 May marks the annual observance of [National Physical Fitness and Sports Month.](https://health.gov/news/202105/move-may-and-celebrate-national-physical-fitness-sports-month)

-Celebrated in the fifth month each year since 1983, National Physical Fitness month provides an opportunity to celebrate and promote physical activity and the benefits of sports participation.
+Celebrated in the fifth month each year since 1983, National Physical Fitness and Sports month provides an opportunity to celebrate and promote physical activity and the benefits of sports participation.

 Only further emphasised during life under lockdown, physical fitness is key to maintaining health and well-being.
 Getting active can improve fitness and reduce stress, reduce risk for many chronic diseases, and ease symptoms of anxiety and depression.